 Yes and no!
 Going through pictures took me a solid 4 months.
 I devoted many weekends to sitting down and dividing pictures into two piles.
 Keep, and throw away.
 Yes, I threw some away.
 There were pictures I had no idea even what it was, let alone what it was supposed to be when I took it.
 I remember thinking Why did I keep this?
 Pictures of my thumb in the way, or what looked like a TV in the background at a weird angle (possibly the camera sitting on my lap was accidentally clicked).
 I would get them developed, put them into a box and that’s where they stayed.
 How many of you can relate?

 After weeks of going through picture by picture, I then had one big pile of keepers.
 I then started this process all over again.
-Five pictures of the same thing wasn’t needed.
+Five pictures of the same thing weren’t needed.
 I carefully would pick out the best one (maybe two) and again my pile got smaller.

 Storing the Pictures You’re Keeping

 So now what?
-You have a big pile of pictures too big to carry with you in an RV or store in a small space?
+Do you have a big pile of pictures too big to carry with you in an RV or store in a small space?
 So after you read the above sentence, you’re probably thinking I had very little pictures now right?
 Wrong!
-First off, I love photography, and second, I’m a mom, and third I’m a “daughter” who was left hundred and hundreds of family photos.
+First off, I love photography, and second, I’m a mom, and third I’m a “daughter” who was left hundreds and hundreds of family photos.
 So what did I do?
 I packed them all in a box and shipped them to Scan Cafe to be scanned.
 Yes, this can be done yourself, but how many hours and hours do you really want to spend scanning one photo at a time?
 Both Justin and I worked full time, had our last daughter still at home very active in school sports, plus we were still trying to go through and sell 99% of our household items and the bottom line was, we simply did not have time to do this ourselves.
 I do not have an affiliate with, nor am I paid from Scan Cafe.
 I’m just a very happy customer.
-I know there are several companies out there that do similar scanning but after quite a bit of research I loved the fact that every old, faded photo was corrected and color fixed for free!
+I know there are several companies out there that do similar scanning but after quite a bit of research, I loved the fact that every old, faded photo was corrected and color fixed for free!
 In about 6 weeks from when I mailed my first box of negatives and pictures, I received a link to view them online.
 I then went through them all one more time and picked the ones I wanted to be saved in high quality on discs, and sent back to me.
 They even returned all the original pictures and negatives.

 So what’s the point if you still have all those pictures and negative?

 There really was a point!
 I’m now organized, and I’ll bet I threw away hundreds of photos the were similar to the ones above, of something I couldn’t even recognize.
 I don’t know why we keep some of the things we do.
 But I personally could not throw these originals away.
-We threw away, donated and sold 99% of our stuff.
-Pictures was not in the deal!
+We threw away, donated, and sold 99% of our stuff.
+Pictures were not in the deal!
 Ha But I sure had a whole lot less, and now I have them saved digitally as well.
 That was a pretty big accomplishment in my book!
 Someday, down the line, I will leave these to my girls and my grandkids, and I’ll let them figure it out.
 I won’t be leaving them a huge house of “stuff” to go through, just a few boxes of pictures that I hope bring a smile to their face.
 But with them all organized, and now on discs saved digitally, I felt I could now carry these discs with me in my fire safe box.
 100 years of pictures saved on discs that I can fit in my fire safe box?
 WOW!

 What did I actually do with all those originals I did keep?

-I organized them yet one more time into sizes, and bought some of these very durable, sturdy, plastic photo storage boxes.
+I organized them yet one more time into sizes and bought some of these very durable, sturdy, plastic photo storage boxes.
 (Please do yourself a favor and don’t buy the typical paper/cardboard boxes I see out there to store these precious photos!)
 These photo storage containers hold so many photos!!
 I bought six of them.
-Yes six!
+Yes, six!
 One of them I took out all the dividers and put all the larger pictures inside.
-These boxes are acid free, and though I don’t know if they claim to be completely air tight, I do believe they are pretty safe in these.
+These boxes are acid-free, and though I don’t know if they claim to be completely airtight, I do believe they are pretty safe in these.
 These also come in a pack of three (here) if you’re ordering them in bulk.

 How Much Did This Cost Me?

 First let me say that before I decided to send my items out to be scanned, I weighed all the options.
 I looked at scanners, negative scanners, at least five different companies online, and ultimately this was the best option for me.
 I also started this process very early in the timeline of downsizing.
 So I had time.
-This was something I could do on weekends when it was raining/snowing, or early in the mornings when there were no other plans going on.
+This was something I could do on weekends when it was raining/snowing, or early in the mornings when there were no other plans happening.
 Below is a screenshot of what my costs were.
 You may have more photos.
 You may have less.
 I did mine in 3 different stages with Scan Cafe.
-Also keep in mind these were prices a few years ago (dates on screenshot).
+Also, keep in mind these were prices a few years ago (dates on screenshot).